What To Do When Someone Dies

 What happens when someone dies depends on the circumstances of their death.
 Did they die at home, in a care institution or in hospital?
 Was their death expected or did it come out of the blue?
 Was it a natural or unnatural death?
 Did they die during the daytime, at night or at the week-end?

 When someone dies, their death needs to be verified by a doctor or medical professional.
-Then usually either their GP or the hospital will issue the death certificate which certifies the cause of death or the matter is dealt with by a coroner.
+Then their GP, an out-of-hours doctor or the hospital will issue the death certificate which certifies the cause of death unless the matter is referred to a coroner.
 Once the death certificate has been issued, the family or person dealing with the funeral makes an appointment with a registrar to register the death within five working days of the death taking place.
 The registrar will give to the family what is known as the ‘green form’ which authorises a burial or cremation to take place.
 The family pass this on to the funeral director.

 When someone dies and a death has been unexpected, unnatural or violent, the coroner will be involved and s/he will either give the go-ahead for the family to see the Registrar themselves or authorise that the funeral can take place directly once an investigation has been carried out into the circumstances of the death.
 This may be a routine procedure or take time.